Isidor N. Kahn: Life and career

 Isidor Kahn was born on February 28, 1887, in Madisonville, Kentucky.
 His father, Nathan Kahn, relocated the family to Evansville, Indiana in 1898 where he opened a general merchandise store.
-Isidor graduated from Evansville High School and went on to attend Indiana University Law School, from which he graduated with highest honors.
+Isidor graduated from Evansville High School and went on to attend Indiana University School of Law, from which he graduated with highest honors.

 Mr. Kahn opened his first law office in 1908 and became known for his tax and labor law expertise.
 As his clientele grew and his prominence in the community increased, Isidor was named Vanderburgh County attorney in 1919.
 In 1924 he was named as president of the Vanderburgh County Bar Association and later served as attorney for the Board of Education.
 Mr. Kahn established a corporate clientele that included Citizens National Bank, The Gray Family Estate and Trusts, National City Bank (later Integra), and Crescent Plastics.
 After World War II, Mr. Kahn hired two attorneys, Harry Dees and Arthur Donovan, to handle civil and labor matters respectively.
 Robert Kahn joined his father's firm 1945.

 Kahn died in 1963 at the age of 76.